Skip to main content

 To enable variables in a deep link:

-- Select the Mandatory checkbox if a deep link should be mandatory for all new process flows.
+2. Select the checkbox Mandatory if a deep link should be mandatory for all new process flows.

 When a deep link is started, it might be necessary to validate or prepare some issues before starting the process flow.
 For example: